Software Architecture: Principles and Practices

 - architectures in Agile projects

 This course is the most fundamental of the six courses in the SEI Software Architecture Curriculum.
-At the conclusion of the course, attendees will be eligible to take the SEI's Software Architecture Design and Analysis and Architecture Tradeoff Analysis Method (ATAM) Evaluator Training courses.
-Attendees will also be better prepared for the SEI's Documenting Software Architectures and Software Product Lines courses.
-This course is the first course required in the SEI's Software Architecture Professional, SEI Service-Based Architecture Professional and ATAM Evaluator certificate programs.
+At the conclusion of the course, attendees will be eligible to take the SEI's Software Architecture Design and Analysis course.
+Attendees will also be better prepared for the SEI's Documenting Software Architectures course.
+This course is the first course required in the SEI's Software Architecture Professional and SEI Service-Based Architecture Professional certificate programs.

 - definition and overview of software architecture